-How Are You in Vietnamese: 10+ Ways to Greet Naturally
+How Are You in Vietnamese: 10+ Ways to Greet People in Vietnamese

 Last updated: March 7, 2026

 If you're planning a trip to Vietnam or just starting to learn Vietnamese, you'll quickly realize that greetings matter a lot in Vietnamese culture.
 The phrase "how are you" in Vietnamese isn't as simple as a direct translation.
-Vietnamese speakers use different phrases depending on who they're talking to, how formal the situation is, and what kind of relationship they have with the person.
-This guide will walk you through the most common ways to ask someone how they're doing, the right pronouns to use, and how to respond naturally when someone asks you first.
+This guide will walk you through the most common ways to ask someone how they're doing, the right pronouns to use, and how to respond naturally when someone asks you first.👋🙋♀️

 The most common way to ask "how are you" in Vietnamese is "Khỏe không?"
 This phrase literally translates to "healthy not?" which might sound weird in English, but it's the standard greeting Vietnamese people use when they want to check in on someone.